-We had a case on LI, New York, where a motorcyclist put his bike down to avoid hitting a car pulling out of a driveway in front of him.
-The insurance company refused to pay, arguing that motorcyclist put his bike down for no reason other than he was unnecessarily afraid.
-The insurance company also claimed that the car was stopped before the accident, remained stopped at all times and there was no contact.
+We had a case in LI, New York, where a motorcyclist put his bike down to avoid hitting a car pulling out of a driveway in front of him.
+The insurance company refused to pay, arguing that the motorcyclist put his bike down for no reason other than he was unnecessarily afraid.
+The insurance company also claimed that the car was stopped before the accident, remained stopped at all times, and there was no contact.

 In an accident where the motorcyclist kept going straight and was hit by a car making a left turn, the insurance company argued the reverse.
 The argument was that the motorcyclist should have laid down his motorcycle to avoid the accident.

-In summary, it shouldn’t matter to your case whether you put your motorcycle down without hitting the car or if you hit the car because you didn’t put your motorcycle down.
+In summary, it shouldn’t matter in your case whether you put your motorcycle down without hitting the car or if you hit the car because you didn’t put your motorcycle down.

-If you had a motorcycle accident in New York, whether you put your motorcycle down or not and whether or not there was contact with the car, please call us immediately for a free consultation at
+If you had a motorcycle accident in New York, whether you put your motorcycle down or not, and whether or not there was contact with the car, please call us immediately.

 Get New York Motorcycle Accident Lawyers Rob Plevy, Esq. and Phil Franckel, Esq. at the 1-800-HURT-911® Personal Injury Dream Team™ on your side and become a member of our family!